joshand/adaptive-policy-ise-sync/README.md

 #### Use Docker-Compose<a name="deploy-compose"/> ([^ Top](#top))

 1) install docker-compose here: [Docker Compose Install Guide](https://docs.docker.com/compose/install/)
-2) Clone the repo and navigate to the folder labeled: `docker-compose`
+2) Clone the repo and find the file named `docker-compose.yaml`
+3) either keep the file in the folder, or move to the file to a desirable location.
+4) The script will by default create the persistent volume within the current user's home folder which can be modified by adjusting the volumes configuration to reflect a different folder
-3) run the command: `docker-compose pull` and then `docker-compose up -d`
+5) run the command: `docker-compose pull` and then `docker-compose up -d`
-4) Alternatively, create your own docker-compose.yaml file with the following contents:
+6) Alternatively, create your own docker-compose.yaml file with the following contents:
 ```
 version: "3"
 services: